 “As a student, a nice set of knives is outside our budget right now.
 I wish we had registered for something like this when we got married.
 A quality set will last forever, and I love the idea of one of my kids using them in their own home someday.”

-“As soon as I get a grill or smoker, I’d use these all the time.
-I like the smaller size.”
+“As soon as I get a grill or smoker, I’d use these aprons all the time.
+I like the fact that they are manly looking, but that I have a place to wipe my hands!
+I am always forgetting to take paper towels out to the grill.”

 “Sushi and sake is a great couples date night.
 This would elevate the experience.”